TRIQS/triqs/doc/installation/ubuntu.rst

 Installing required libraries on Ubuntu
 =======================================

-TRIQS has been installed and tested on Ubuntu 20.04 and later.
+TRIQS 3.1 has been tested on the Ubuntu LTS versions 20.04 and 22.04.
 Earlier versions are not supported.

 Install the following packages which are necessary to build TRIQS and use it::